Get,

 • Adding more green vegetables to a balanced diet aids in weight management and bowel health. source: USDA

-• The vitamin K in dark green leafy vegetables helps protect bones from osteoporosis and prevents inflammatory diseases. source: USDA
+• The vitamin K in dark green leafy vegetables helps protect bones from osteoporosis and helps manage inflammatory diseases. source: USDA

 • Eating 2-3 servings of green leafy vegetables per week may lower the risk of stomach, breast, and skin cancer. source: USDA